 Yes, we will have volunteer photographers at the event.
 If you wish to get specific shots of your space we recommend bringing in your own photographer

-If you’re a coffee shop, restaurant, bar, or retail shop, this is a great way to engage with DFW and DDW and attract new people to your location.
+If you’re a coffee shop, restaurant, bar, or retail shop, this is a great way to engage with DDW and attract new people to your location.
 Each year (DE-FI) has successfully hosted sold out events and we want to direct them to the very best that the city has to offer.
 Consider showcasing something design related on your menu, in your window or team up with a local designer to draw people in.

 The 2019 Dayton Design Map showcases retail & restaurants, exhibitions & installations, and public art that prove that the Dayton area is one of the world’s preeminent design-driven cities.
 Submit to be listed on this year’s map and help us create a Miami Valley-wide experience for the attendees eager to interact with the community through the world-class design that can be found in coffee shops to sidewalk murals and more!